nhlong27/movieSite/README.md

 usbat watch _item_

-usbat read and write customized information usbat sign up/ sign in/ sign out usbat read and write personal information usbat read and write _added-item_ in _item-list_ usbat read and write their reviews for _item_
+usbat read and write customized information usbat sign up/ sign in/ sign out/ delete account usbat read and write personal information usbat read and write _added-item_ in _item-list_ usbat read and write their reviews for _item_